-31 Style Ideas to Try This March (None of Which Include a Puffer Coat)
+31 Style Ideas to Try This March (with Nary a Puffer Coat in Sight)

 Spring is (almost) in the air, and we’re more than ready to start shedding our heavy wool coats in favor of bright colors, floral prints and any accessory that isn’t a beanie cap or pair of knit mittens.
 Here are 31 chic outfit ideas to try each and every day this month—without a single puffer in sight (hallelujah!).

 If you’re beginning to worry winter may never end, it’s OK, you’re not alone.
 But wrapping yourself in a super bright blanket scarf will make your ensemble feel at least a little bit springlike and is sure to bring smiles to the faces of everyone you pass.